masjadaan/TechSecurityArticles/Linux/HijackingSharedLibraries/HijackingSharedLibraries.md

 ### Creating the Shared Library

 After compilation is done, we need to create the shared library.
 This is done by using the `-shared` parameter to tell `gcc` we’re creating a shared library from our object file.
-We then specify an output file again, this time with the name `libhax.so`
+We then specify an output file again, this time with the name `libmylibrary.so`

 ```sh
 gcc -shared mylibrary.o -o libmylibrary.so